D3adeYe69/TMPS/README.md

 }
 ```

-**Why it works:** Each service class (Email, SMS, Push) is responsible for only one type of notification.
+ Each service class (Email, SMS, Push) is responsible for only one type of notification.
 If we need to modify how email notifications work, we only need to change the `EmailNotificationService` class, without affecting other notification types.

 ### 2. Open-Closed Principle (OCP)
 > "Software entities should be open for extension, but closed for modification."

-Our notification system demonstrates this principle through the `INotificationService` interface:
+This notification system demonstrates this principle through the `INotificationService` interface:

 ```csharp
 public interface INotificationService